ssh-mitm/ssh-mitm/doc/spoofing.rst

 This way of handling trust can have multiple implications for an operating mitm server which is trying to audit ssh connections:

-* the mitm server wants the user to associate his public key with the identity of the actual remote host or if the remote host is already known
+- the mitm server wants the user to associate his public key with the identity of the actual remote host

+OR if the remote host is already known

-* it wants to pass through the connection to the remote host and not alert the user of the mitm operation
+- it wants to pass through the connection to the remote host and not alert the user of the mitm operation

 Under normal circumstances a ssh-mitm server cannot possibly know which of these scenarios is the case before it is already to late.
 Luckily the friendly folks at MITRE ATT&CK(R) have found an information